shakura/yii2-gearman/README.md

 yii2-gearman
 ============

+IMPORTANT!
+Under development.

+This extension built on [this](https://github.com/Filsh/yii2-gearman) and [this](https://github.com/sinergi/gearman).
+The goal of the project is opportunity of starting multiple worker processes on one machine.

 ## Installation

 It is recommended that you install the Gearman library [through composer](http://getcomposer.org/).
 To do so, add the following lines to your ``composer.json`` file.